travis-ci/docs-travis-ci-com/user/deployment-v2.md

 Use the following options to configure conditional deployment:

 * `repo`: in the form `owner_name/repo_name`.
 Deploy only when the build occurs on a particular repository.
-For example
+For example:

    ```yaml
    deploy: